RichardWilliams/MVC-NHibernate-Ninject/README.txt

 various others, and a past experience of using it, that it is limiting the API of NHibernate to be able to make optimal calls to the database.
 Maybe if there was no NHibernate, then it would be more useful.
 So you will see a plain call in the ProductController.Index on the session to retrieve all the products.

+Transactions are also controlled via Ninject, where the TransactionAttribute is added to the methods that require access to the database.
+Ninject will then bind the TransactionFilter to this method/action.

+Logging can also be setup the same way as Transactions are, I have not done this yet.